-During the experiment, a scaffold was present in front of the windows.
+Some trees were present in front of the windows.
 It has an influence on the solar heat gains.
-The placement of pyranometers in front of the window, inside the units BU and BI allows to assess the heat gains despite of these shade screen.
-Beyond this scaffold, there were no other masks affecting the solar gains as the site was clear in front of the building of the experiment.
+The placement of pyranometers in front of the window, inside the units allows to assess the heat gains despite of these shade screen.